hrishikesh-k/tejal/readme.md

 - `cascade`: This can be used by all list pages and all properties applied here are automatically passed down to all its children, unless overridden by the child.
 Ideally, only `./content/work/advertising/_index.md` and `./content/work/fashion/_index.md` should need this.
   - `sitemap`: This is configured as per [Hugo's documentation on sitemap configuration](https://www.gohugo.io/templates/sitemap-template/#override-default-values).
 - `description`: This can be used by all the pages.
 It sets the SEO description of the page.
 It is recommended to keep it in the range of 120 to 160 charters.
+- `draft`: This should only be used by the project pages.
+When set to true, the page would not be published in the final output.
 - `layout`: This can be used by all the pages.
 It sets the layout of the page.
 Its usage is explained in the [Layouts](#layouts) section.
 - `menu`: This should only be used by the pages that need to appear in the `<nav>` of the website.
 Currently, this is being used by `about`, `contact`, and `work`.
   - `navigation`: This is the name of the menu.
 Currently, there is only one menu, so this should not be changed.